antonioSF/css/README.md

 * There's no need to reinvent the wheel.

 That being said, in the beginning of a new project you should make these questions:
-* Does this project require the usage of a CSS Framework?
-Why?
+* **Does this project require the usage of a CSS Framework?
+Why?**
-* Who will maintain the code?
+* **Who's going to maintain the code?**
-* What is the best CSS framework for this project?
+* **What is the best CSS framework for this project?**
-* Do we have to use the full Framework?
-Or, can you just use some parts of it, like resets, grids, etc.
+* **Do we have to use the full framework?
+Or, can we just use some parts of it (resets, grids, ...).**

-CSS Frameworks can help a lot in the development process, maintenance and scalability of projects.
+> **Note**: CSS Frameworks can help a lot in the development process, maintenance and scalability of projects.
 However they can also be an overkill for small projects.
 Be carefull and study each project requirements.

 ##### Five CSS Frameworks:
 * [Bootstrap](http://getbootstrap.com/)